Guaranteed Universal Life Insurance

 Guaranteed universal life insurance is different.
 It minimizes or eliminates the cash value feature and focuses instead on providing predictable lifelong coverage.
 This makes it less flexible but also more stable than other UL subtypes.

-How Does a Guaranteed Universal Life Insurance Policy Work?
+How Guaranteed Universal Life Insurance Works?

 This type of life insurance works by locking in level premiums and a guaranteed death benefit for the life of the policy.
 You choose the coverage amount and the length of the guarantee (often this goes to age 90, 100, or even 121, but the guarantee period varies by insurance company).
 As long as you pay premiums on time, the policy stays in effect until the maturity age, sometimes called the policy expiration age.